Property & Equipment Leases

 The challenge is that you can get locked out of the commercial space and then the bank and the landlord will fight over the equipment and other valuable assets on location.
 But the reality is the landlord will probably want to work this out because of the threat of a long vacancy going forward.
 Better to lose the arrears than to continue being unpaid.

-The same goes with leased equipment but with a twist.
-Other than vehicles few leasing companies want to repossess the used equipment.
+The same logic can be applied to leased equipment.
+Other than vehicles, few leasing companies want to repossess the used equipment.
 There is a significant challenge liquidating used leased equipment, and in fact, that is the basis of the workout.
-Despite the remaining value of the lease based on full new value, the current liquidated value is determined, and that then becomes the payoff for you owning the leased equipment.
-Frequently it so low that it becomes advantageous to buyout the lease at the liquidated value.
+Despite the remaining value of the lease based on full value of the equipment, the current liquidated value is determined, and that then becomes the payoff for you owning the leased equipment.

-Alternatively, the new entity can take an assignment of the lease and keep paying, or return the equipment and get new or different equipment either leased or purchased, whichever is most beneficial.
+Alternatively, leases can be assigned to another business, or return the equipment and get new or different equipment either leased or purchased, whichever is most beneficial.

 In short, leases can be worked out usually to YOUR advantage.